RaphaelDeLaGhetto/yes-or-no/README.md

 =========

 Simple visual _Yes or No_ application built on [Padrino](http://padrinorb.com/).
-Submit image links and present to allow users to repond _Yes_ or _No_.
+Submit image links and present to allow users to respond _Yes_ or _No_.

 # Configuration